 - the American Association of Adapted Sports Programs (AAASP)

 Apart from the Paralympics, a notable gathering is the Annual International Stoke Mandeville Games jointly run by the International Stoke Mandeville Wheelchair Sports Federation (ISMWSF) and the International Sports Organization for the Disabled (ISOD).

-The US National Park Service has a webpage describing its trails that are accessible for wheelchairs.
-They also list parks that have accessible campgrounds.
+The US National Park Service says it makes “all practicable efforts to make NPS facilities, programs, services, information, employment, and meaningful work opportunities accessible and usable by all people.”
+They have a webpage on accessibility.
 The California State Park system has a list of some beaches that are configured for wheelchair access.